Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Introduction

-if $q>4\chi-3$.
-Hence, there is a structural contradiction between the assumption ``$\chi$-type Sobolev inequality holds" and ``volume growth assumption \eqref{vol1}" in the above theorem due to Ciraolo-Farina-Polvara.
-The main contribution of the present paper is that we remove the prior volume growth assumption in this theorem.
+whenever $q>4\chi-3$.
+Consequently, for such $q$ there is a structural incompatibility between the assumptions that a \emph{$\chi$-type Sobolev inequality} holds and that the volume growth condition \eqref{vol1} is satisfied in the theorem of Ciraolo--Farina--Polvara.
+The main contribution of the present paper is to remove the \emph{a priori} volume growth assumption from that theorem.
 We now state our result precisely.